 “It’s very hard to deal with never knowing what will upset him,” says J. “I’ve become a silent person.
 I do not go out much, and I’m usually not able to use the car I bought, but he does.
 He has such a hold on me, yet I can’t leave.
 I am one of those women who don’t want to leave because of the children, they love him soo much and we are a very tight family other than what happens behind closed doors.”

-If you’re not blossoming in your relationship, then it’s not healthy.
+If you’re not blossoming with your partner, then it’s not an emotionally healthy relationship.
 A sign of real love is growing to be a better, stronger, happier person.
 If you feel suffocated, silenced, or sad because of what’s going on behind the closed doors of your relationship, then you know as well as I do that it’s not healthy.

 You are an equal partner in your relationship